Offline Preference Optimization via Maximum Marginal Likelihood Estimation: Experiments

 \subsubsection{Preference Evaluation}

 For preference evaluation, we use the AlpacaEval-2 benchmark, which consists of 805 diverse questions~\cite{alpaca_eval}.
 For our evaluation, we compute the win-rate of our models against the baseline instruction-tuned model.
-The comparison is performed by an LLM-as-a-judge, specifically gpt-4.1-mini, which evaluates pairs of responses to determine the preferred one.
+The comparison is performed by two LLM-as-judges, which evaluate pairs of responses to determine the preferred one.
+Our first judge is ``weighted\_alpaca\_eval\_gpt-4o-mini-2024-07-18'', and the second judge is ``claude-haiku-4-5-20251001''.
 To mitigate the known tendency of LLM judges to favor longer outputs regardless of quality, we report the length-controlled win-rate, which normalizes for this bias.
-This metric reflects the percentage of times our model's response is judged superior to the baseline's, focusing purely on instruction adherence and helpfulness~\cite{dubois2024length}.
-Results are summarized in x-axis of Figures~\ref{mmpo-dpo-bubble} and ~\ref{mmpo-simpo-bubble}.
+This metric reflects the percentage of times our model's response is judged superior to the baseline's, focusing purely on instruction adherence and helpfulness~\cite{dubois2024length}\footnote{We used the github code for AlpacaEval 2.0 benchmark.
+More information about the templates used within judges are provided by the benchmark itself.}.
+Results from these two judges are averaged and summarized in x-axis of Figures~\ref{mmpo-dpo-bubble} and ~\ref{mmpo-simpo-bubble}.

 MMPO demonstrates stability under hyperparameter tuning, with negligible performance variation across a range of $\beta$ values.
-For instance, with the SmolLM2-135M model, MMPO's win-rate improves monotonically from 48.9\% at epoch 1 to a final rate of 67.6\% by epoch 5 (averaged across all $\beta$ values).
-This stable behavior is in stark contrast to DPO, which yields very low win-rates, and SimPO, which degrades from an early peak of about 40\% to 14–20\%.
+For instance, with the SmolLM2-135M model, MMPO's win-rate improves monotonically from 47.7\% at epoch 1 to a final rate of 67.3\% by epoch 5 (averaged across all $\beta$ values).
+This stable behavior is in stark contrast to DPO, which yields very low win-rates, and SimPO, which degrades from an early peak of about 37\% to 5–20\%.

-This trend of stability and superior performance holds for larger models as well.
-With the SmolLM2-360M, MMPO again climbs steadily to 67–70\% while remaining highly stable to $\beta$.
-In contrast, DPO shows strong $\beta$-sensitivity, starting at a high of 76.5\% for $\beta=0.01$ but then drifting downward to 59.21\% by epoch 5.
-SimPO's performance tops out near 40\% and is otherwise lower.
+With the SmolLM2-360M, MMPO again climbs steadily to 65–67\% while remaining highly stable to $\beta$.
+In contrast, DPO shows strong $\beta$-sensitivity, starting at a high of 71.8\% for $\beta=0.01$ but then drifting downward to 53.2\% by epoch 5.
+SimPO's performance tops out near 41\% and is otherwise lower.
 While DPO with $\beta=0.01$ achieves the highest single win-rate on the AlpacaEval-2 benchmark, this performance comes at a significant cost, corresponding to a 1.5\% average performance drop on the LM Harness benchmark compared to the MMPO (see DPO's performance at epoch 1 in Figure~\ref{mmpo-dpo-bubble}).